 - eos_mm00_13.eos: Standard EOS file for solar composition with extra large density range (towards low densities).
-There exist two other files for the same composition but smaller density range (eos_mm00.eos, eos_mm00_1.eos) - eos_mm20_1.eos: Standard EOS file for metal-poor star ([M/H]=-2.0) with extended range in internal energy and density (towards lower values).
+There exist two other files for the same composition but smaller density range (eos_mm00.eos, eos_mm00_1.eos) - eos_XXXX_14.eos: Several EOS tables for various compositions. - eos_mm00_15.eos: EOS file for solar composition, with temperature range extended to very low values by keeping μ fixed below 500 K. The number of points for the density sampling has been reduced.
+The number of points for the energy sampling has been increased. - eos_mm20_1.eos: Standard EOS file for metal-poor star ([M/H]=-2.0) with extended range in internal energy and density (towards lower values).
 The older file (eos_mm20.eos) did not reach far enough. - eos_gamma140.eos: EOS table for simple gas with constant $\Gamma=1.4$.
 In this case all quantities could be faster computed than by interpolation in a table.
-Nevertheless, for compatibility reasons (to be able to use the existing EOS Fortran routines), the table is provided. - eos_gamma166.eos: EOS table for simple gas with constant $\Gamma = 5/3$. - character eospath:
+Nevertheless, for compatibility reasons (to be able to use the existing EOS Fortran routines), the table is provided. - eos_gamma166.eos: EOS table for simple gas with constant $\Gamma = 5/3$. - cpheos_mm00.eos: Copenhagen EOS for (their) solar composition. - character eospath: